ruchiralkm/Camera-Application/README.md

 ## Features

 - **Live Camera Feed**: Captures and displays real-time video from the user's camera.
-- **Filters**: Apply different visual effects like Sepia, Vivid Colors, and more.
+- **Filters**: Apply different visual effects like Sepia, Vivid Colors and more.
 - **Countdown Timer**: Take pictures after a 5-second countdown.
 - **Switch Camera**: Toggle between the front and rear cameras (on supported devices).
 - **Capture and Save**: Take snapshots and download the image as a PNG file.